Skip to main content

 ProcessAttachments=True

-This configuration will process any incoming emails from all senders all day.
-The program will try to match the email subject with "Test".
-Additionally, the program will try to match each and every line in the body of the email with the word "Test".
-If both conditions are met, then the program will generate an external event in OpCon.
+This configuration processes incoming emails from all senders all day.
+SMArt Email tries to match the email subject against Test.
+It also tries to match each line in the email body against Test.
+If both conditions are met, an external event is submitted to OpCon.

 [General]